Mitu Bhowmick Lange: Awards

-Mitu has won the title of the highest grossing foreign film at AIMC 4 times between 2013-2018 for the films Dhoom 3 (2013), PK (2014), Dangal (2016) and Sanju (2018) respectively.
+Mitu has won the title of the highest grossing foreign film at AIMC 4 times between 2013 and 2018 for the films Dhoom 3 (2013), PK (2014), Dangal (2016) and Sanju (2018) respectively.
 Dangal additionally also won the award for the best Asian Film at the AACTA.
 In December 2017, she received the Jill Robb Screen Leadership Award from Film Victoria for outstanding leadership, mentorship and service to the Screen Industry in Australia.

-In 2018, Mitu was appointed to be on the Board of Film Victoria, being the first Indian in Australia to be in this prestigious role.
+In 2018, Mitu was appointed to be on the Board of VicScreen, being the first Indian in Australia to be in this prestigious role.
 She was also awarded Indywood Carnival's Most Popular Indian Film Festival Abroad in 2017.
 Mitu was listed as one of the 10 Indian Origin Women Making a Difference in Australia by The Australia Today in 2022.

-In the 2023 Australia Day Honours list, Mitu Bhowmick was awarded Member (AM) in the General Division of the Order of Australia for significant service to the performing arts, specifically through film.
+In the 2023 Australia Day Honours list, Mitu Bhowmick was appointed an Honorary Member (AM) in the General Division of the Order of Australia for significant service to the performing arts, specifically through film.
+In March 2025, she received the Film, Fashion, and Beauty Icon Award at The Australia Today International Women’s Day Awards for her work in cinema.